M.S. Program

 • Science Communication: Examines theories, processes, audiences, and methods to enhance the communication of science in areas of health, environment, agriculture, and more.
 See our Center for Science Communication.

 • Strategic Communication: Focuses on strategies and issues in the disciplines of advertising and public relations.
 Includes audience research, persuasion, crisis communication, and public diplomacy.
+See our Strategic Communication Center.

-• Storytelling, Media, and Democracy: Focuses on journalism practices, storytelling, storylistening, and media behaviors, attitudes, and ownership structure.
+• Storytelling, Media, and Democracy: Focuses on journalism practices, storytelling, and media behaviors, attitudes, and ownership structure.

 • Digital Culture and Identities: Examines the production of personal identities and cultural movements in digital spaces.
 Research includes performance and performativity theories, immersive technologies, game studies, technocultural discourse, digital narrative analysis, and persona studies.